 THIS DATE IN HISTORY: Oct.
 19

-1957: Maurice Richard of the Montreal Canadiens becomes the first 500-goal scorer in the NHL when he gets a first-period power-play goal in a 3-1 victory against the Chicago Blackhawks at the Forum.
+1957: Maurice Richard of the Montreal Canadiens becomes the first 500-goal scorer in NHL history.
+The milestone comes when he scores a first-period power-play goal in a 3-1 victory against the Chicago Blackhawks at the Forum.

-No. 500 comes when Richard takes a pass from Jean Beliveau and beats Blackhawks goaltender Glenn Hall with a wrist shot.
+Richard scores No. 500 when he takes a pass from Jean Beliveau and beats Blackhawks goalie Glenn Hall with a wrist shot.
 After the puck hits the back of the net, fans reward Richard with a thunderous ovation.
 At the time, no other NHL player has as many as 400 goals.

 Richard finishes his career in 1960 with 544 goals, then an NHL record, and 82 more in the Stanley Cup Playoffs.

 Video: Maurice Richard remains cultural icon in Montreal

 1966: Rookie defenseman Bobby Orr plays his first NHL game and has an assist to help the Boston Bruins defeat the Detroit Red Wings 6-2 at Boston Garden.
 Detroit's Gordie Howe reaches a milestone of his own when he plays in the first game of his 21st consecutive season in the NHL, breaking the League record of 20 held by Dit Clapper and Bill Gadsby.